-Last week I was shopping at Walmart and came across these small pallet signs in the craft section.
-I was there to buy something else but was immediately drawn to all of the rustic boards.
+Have you seen the awesome selection of the rustic pallet signs at Walmart?
+I don’t always buy craft supplies at Walmart and I was there to buy something else but was immediately drawn to all of the rustic boards.
 My mind started whirling with all these possibilities of wood sign projects.
 And wouldn’t you know, right next to that display was a large selection of stencils with quotes and sayings ready to make.
 I was inspired to try my first stenciled mini pallet sign.

 This post contains affiliate links which means I earn a small commission if you purchase anything through these links.
 Thank you for support this blog.

 I don’t know about you but I just love rustic wooden signs with inspirational or encouraging sayings.
 However, the high price tag on some of the ones I have seen in gift shops just aren’t worth it for my DIY heart.
 But right there in the Walmart craft department I was able to purchase a pack of 26 popular sayings and quotes for only $9.99.
 The cost of the rustic wood pallets ranged from $5.94 to $9.99 depending on the size.
 I consider this find a win-win and expect it to keep me busy with small projects for some time.